ZenglerLab/MIND-/README.md

 __1. Microbial Interactions (MI) in a SynCom__

 This section contains scripts and data used to determine __microbial functional profiles__ and __predict competition__ in a 16-member synthetic community (SynCom) based on translational efficiency (TE = metaRibo-Seq / metaRNA-Seq).
-It also contains results of experimental dropout experiments used to validate MI-based predictions of competition interactions.
+It also contains results of dropout experiments used to validate MI-based predictions of competition interactions.

 __2. Niche Determination (ND) in a SynCom__

 This section contains scripts and data used to perform __Niche Determination (ND)__ and __predict substrate preferences__ in a 16-member synthetic community (SynCom) based on TE.
-It also contains results of experimental results of experimental prebiotic experiments used to validate niches-based predictions of substrate preferences.
+It also contains results of prebiotic experiments used to validate niches-based predictions of substrate preferences.

+__3. MIND in a soil microcosm__

+This section contains scripts and data used to perform __MIND predictions__ based on TE in a soil microcosm grown in complex medium.
+It also contains results of prebiotic and probiotic experiments used to validate MIND predictions of substrate preferences and competition.

 ## Versions